Whitebox Machine Learning

 You can choose to enable these rules above a set accuracy threshold automatically or turn them on or off manually at any time by using the toggle on the rule list.

-Our integration with OpenAI's GPT makes machine learning rules even easier to understand.
-When the Whitebox algorithm generates a rule, we use GPT to make it make sense for you.
-Just click on a rule to open up the Rule details window, where you'll get an explanation of what each rule does and how it arrived at a risk score.
+Our AI-based rule explanation makes machine learning rules even easier to understand.
+Just click on a rule to open up the Rule details window, where you’ll get an explanation of what each rule does and how it arrived at a risk score.

 Complex rules